 1997, not rated

-The band have soldiered on without Merchant, replacing her with Mary Ramsey who played viola and sang backing vocals on MTV Unplugged.
+The Maniacssoldiered on without Merchant, replacing her with Mary Ramsey.
+She was already involved with the band – she played the viola and sang backing vocals on MTV Unplugged.
 Their best-known record with Ramsey is their first, which features a cover of Roxy Music’s ‘More Than This’.

 10 Best 10,000 Maniacs Songs